oracle-livelabs/adb/shared/adb-15-minutes/provision-database/adb-provision-moviestream.md

 11. Click __Create Autonomous Database__.

 12. Your instance will begin provisioning.
 In a few minutes, the state will turn from Provisioning to Available.
 At this point, your Autonomous Database is ready to use!
-Have a look at your instance's details here including its name, database version, OCPU count, and storage size.
+Have a look at your instance's details here including its name, database version, ECPU count, and storage size.

     ![Database instance homepage.](./images/adb-provisioning.png " ")
     Provisioning an Autonomous Database instance.